SALA Awards & Opportunities

 Click the ‘+’ symbol to expand and see the answer.

-By filling out an award nomination form in the SALA Online Portal.
+In most cases, you can apply for Awards via an award application form in the SALA Online Portal.

 For most of the SALA Awards, the first round of judging is based on the nomination form and yields a selection of finalists.
 All applicants will be advised of the outcome of their application via the email address provided in the form.